Jijo070/Tic-Tac-Toe-App/README.md

 # Tic-Tac-Toe-App
-### An Online Tic-tac-toe Application Using ReactJS
+### An Online Tic-tac-toe Application developed Using ReactJS

 ## Deployment Link:
 The app has been deployed [here](https://jijo070.github.io/Tic-Tac-Toe-App/).